lapps/org.lappsgrid.examples/README.md

 ### Metadata JSON example

-For example, a tokenizer service might __require__ a plain text with no annotation then __produce__ a sequence of tokens in LIF format.
+For example, our tokenizer service might __require__ a plain text with no annotation then __produce__ a sequence of tokens in LIF format.
 Thus,

 ```json